-For those on a tighter budget, once back in Madrid, you can take a bus from Madrid to Seville, which is a lot cheaper than the train but take a lot longer and means you have to change from Madrid train station to the bus station.
+For those on a tighter budget, once back in Madrid, you can take a bus from Madrid to Seville, which is a lot cheaper than the train but takes a lot longer and means you have to change from Madrid train station to the bus station.

 Traveling from Toledo to Seville via Ciudad Real is the most direct way of traveling between the two cities but it requires using both bus and train.
 Furthermore, there is little to do in Ciudad Real, so you'll just be using the city as a transfer point.

 From Toledo to Ciudad Real, you'll have to take a bus.
 The bus is run by Aisa Grupo.
 There are a few different time options and it costs around 10 euros (check the Aisa Grupo website for the most updated schedules).
 After that, you'll need to take the high-speed train from Ciudad Real to Seville, which requires traveling across Ciudad Real from the bus station to the train station.
 There are trains throughout the day.
 The journey takes under one-and-three-quarter hours and costs about 65 euros.

 Check departure times before you depart, as they are subject to change.
 It might be more convenient to stay the night in Ciudad Real, but don't do so unless you have to.

 This journey takes just over three hours of travel, plus transfer time, and costs around 75 euros.